daniff15/AED_Trabalho1/README.md

 # AED_Trabalho1
-* wheigthed Job Selection, with more than one programmer.
+* Wheigthed Job Selection, with more than one programmer.

 Given T programming tasks, each one with a starting date, an ending date, and a profit, and given P programmers, the generalized weighted job selection problem asks for the best subset of programming tasks such that